Glycine Health Benefits

 You might be thinking… “I can just eat less methionine and live longer.”
 While this is not a bad idea, it is not necessary.
 Let me explain why.

-Glycine which is shown to counteract the effects of methionine.
-Meaning that if you consume enough glycine, it protects you from any negative effects of methionine (19).
+It is shown to counteract the effects of methionine.
+Meaning that if you consume the amino acid, it protects you from any negative effects of methionine (19).

 If this seems like a stretch, let me explain.